 Just today I learned about the

-contenteditable attribute in HTML5 and it truely amazes me what can be done with it.
-When set the visitors of your webpage can edit any text within the node.
+contenteditable attribute in HTML5 and it truly amazes me what can be done with it.
+When set the visitors of your web page can edit any text within the node.
 It is a global attribute so it can be applied to any HTML element.

 And just so you can experience it first hand I set the

 The text within this tag can be edited.
 It also applies to all children nodes.

 Of course, child nodes can overwrite the value explicitly and be non-editable inside an editable parent.
 This can be done by setting

 The term WYSIWYG - for anyone who’s not familiar with it - stands for “What You See Is What You Get” and describes editing formatted text while getting a live preview.
 As an alternative to the